 There are a few species of mites in Australia that can completely devastate entire crops very quickly.
 Combating these problematic mites with pesticides can be difficult.
 Combating them with other mites is not so difficult.
 The real problem is determining the best way to get the good bugs out there where the nasty bugs are.
 This is where drone technologies come into play.

 Students at the university have figured out a way to deploy the good bugs like a miniature army of soldiers using a drone.
 The good bugs are loaded into a drone, flown over precious crops, and then dropped from the air where they can help combat all of the bugs.

 The final results allowed students to drop concentrated amounts of good bugs into areas where the bad bugs were destroying crops.
 While this concept of delivering good bugs is still in its infancy, it appears to be working very well.

-The good bugs that have been dispersed during initial trials have already helped keep the bad bugs in check.
+The good bugs dispersed during initial trials have already helped keep the bugs in check.
 Could drones and other emerging technologies be the pest control of the future?
 None of the current technologies have the ability to replace humans in the field of pest control, but there are plenty of emerging technologies that help pest control companies keep pests out of your home or place of business.